Advisor Resources Links

 - Serve as a resource for all chapter officers.

-- Have an understanding of UNCW and Greek Affairs Policies.
+- Have an understanding of UNCW and Fraternity and Sorority Life Policies.

-- Continually help the chapter become as self-sufficient as possible.
+- Continually help the chapter become as self-sufficient and accountable as possible.

 The impact of being an advisor goes far beyond the success of the organization.
 Advisors touch and impact the lives of those with whom they work.